 Mutuality of obligation exists where the contractor can expect more work to be provided to them, and the client can expect any work they provide to be delivered.
 In situations like this, the contractor is working Inside IR35.

-Our contracts have identified explicitly that our clients are not obliged to offer additional work and that we’re not obliged to accept extra work offers.
-We’ve also declined work from existing clients on occasions where we didn’t believe it was within our capabilities at the time.
+Ensure that contracts identify explicitly that the client is not obliged to offer additional work and that the micro consultancy is not obliged to accept offers of extra work.
+Make a point to record opportunities that were declined where the micro consultancy didn’t believe it was within their capabilities at the time.

 ✔Provision of equipment